See The Current Standings In The 2021 BroadwayWorld UK Awards; Cast Your Vote!

 Best Set Design of a New Production of a Play or Musical

-Fly Davis/Samuel Wyer (puppetry) - THE OCEAN AT THE END OF THE LANE - National Theatre/Duke of York's Theatre 8%
+Fly Davis (with puppetry design by Samuel Wyer) - THE OCEAN AT THE END OF THE LANE - National Theatre/Duke of York's Theatre 9%

 Madeleine Boyd - A LITTLE NIGHT MUSIC - Leeds Playhouse/Opera North 3%